When to visit a doctor for kids injuries?

 Apart from when a bone is sticking out of your child’s knee and is openly visible while he is hollering out in pain, it can be difficult to identify when is the appropriate time for you to see an orthopaedic for kids.
 The general advice is that anytime you suspect there is traumatic or repetitive motion injury to a joint, bone or nerve.
 However, here are some specific instances:

 If your child has been complaining of this sharp pain in his knee that has not faded after a month or so, a visit to a kids injury doctor is necessary.
-Especially with children, whose bodies are still in the development phase, any long lasting pain can be indicative of a deeper and more serious issue that needs to be dealt with urgently.
-The problem with most of these conditions that cause pain over a long period of time is that they rarely heal up just by leaving it alone and letting time pass.
-That is why ensuring that the condition is treated by a proper specialist that is trained and equipped with the tools necessary is crucial.
+If after applying cold packs (ice wrapped in cloth) to the affected area, no improvement was noticed, this is the best thing you can do.
+Especially with children, whose bodies are still in the development phase, any long lasting pain or swelling can be indicative of a deeper and more serious issue that needs to be dealt with urgently.
+The problem with most of these conditions is that they rarely heal just by leaving it alone and letting time pass.
+That is why it is crucial to find a trained and fully equipped specialist who will tackle the issue properly.
+If necessary, visit the emergency department of your local hospital.

-If your child feels constantly unstable and thus are unable to do simple motions such as standing up straight, this is definitely indicative of a problem with his musculoskeletal system.
+If your child feels constantly unstable and are unable to stand up straight, this is indicative of a problem with his musculoskeletal system.
 However, something worth pointing out is that this could be due to a neurological issue as well.
-Damage to the brain can result in poor muscle-brain coordination, which can cause an individual to walk into walls or bump into other people.
-Whatever it is, only a kids injuries doctor can formally assess and diagnose you, and orthopaedics for kids are specialized in that field.
-Both are serious conditions that need urgent medical attention, so please seek help as soon as possible.
+Damage to the brain resulting from a head injury can lead to poor muscle-brain coordination.
+This can cause an individual to walk into walls or bump into other people.
+Whatever it is, only a kids injury doctor can formally assess and diagnose your small one.
+You can count that they will prescribe the right treatment and pain medicine.
+Both conditions are serious and need urgent medical attention, so please seek help as soon as possible.
+The first 24 hours to 48 hours are critical.

 Additionally, remember the fact that your child is in his development phase, so it is possible some neurological disease due to his growth has occurred.

-Just as how any wound that is healing that has a scab that you should not pick at, any wound that has to do with your musculoskeletal system should be subject to external pressure.
-A bone or tendon that is recovering has a diminished ability to bear weight, and applying extreme amounts of weight will not only impede the healing of your injury, but cause it to worsen as well.
+You know when a wound is healing and there is a scab you should not pick at.
+Similarly, a bone or tendon that is recovering has a diminished ability to bear weight.
+Thus, applying extreme amounts of weight will not only impede the healing of your injury, but cause it to worsen as well.
+Any damage done to your musculoskeletal system should be subject to external pressure.

 Which kids injury doctor should I see?

-Handling your child’s injury is a delicate matter, so make sure you find a reliable and experience doctor.
+Handling your child’s injury is a delicate matter – seek treatment as soon as possible and don’t let things go out of hand.
+What is more, make sure you find a reliable and experience doctor for kids injury.
 Word of mouth is most reliable: ask around for a good pediatric in Singapore.
 You can then google for reviews to gain a rough assessment of the doctor’s experience and reputation.
-If you need a good and affordable doctor, you can try Dr Henry Chan who has more than 14 years with kids injuries.
+If you need a good and affordable doctor, check out or recommendations here.